11bus11/11bus11.github.io/README.md

 - Know how to send in a question for the Q&A section.
 - Be able to find "about cats" on social media (note that due to this being a portfolio project, the social media links just links to the instagram and facebook home page.
 There are no social media accounts for "about cats" for the same reason.)

+### Colours
+- I chose to have a white background colour in order to make the text easier to read, and becuase i could focus more on pictures that way.
+- For the navigation bar and the footer i chose to use a light green colour.
+This adds a "pop of colour" to the website.
+It also distinguises them from other parts of the site.
+(image of colours)
+- In order to avoid the rest of the sections on the website looking to boring i used the topic images to separete the sections.
+This makes it more interesting.

+### Layout
+- Due to only having three topic sections and a home page i chose to use a navigation bar on both the mobile- and desktop version.
+- I also chose to use one page with different sections instead of multiple seperate ones.
+This was because it worked very well with the amount of content i have.
+If i had one page for each of the topics, the size of the pages would be a bit small.
+- For the font i chose Lucida Sans (san serif).
+This was because i liked the way it looked with the rest of the style choices (not to rigid and not to playful).
+I used the san serif version because it is easier to read text in san serif on a screen (compared to text with serif).
+- The margin on each side of the text is used to add "white space".
+The amount of white space varies depending on the size of the screen.
+This is to make the text space wide enough on smaller screens and avoid making the content hard to read (due to not having enough space for the text).

 ## Features

 ### Navigation bar